Wednesday, November 22, 2017

 Saturday, October 14, 2017

-Exploring Jeelakarragudem’s Ancient Buddhist Caves & Monuments
+Exploring Guntupalli’s Buddhist Caves & Monuments

 Nestled amid the scenic hills of West Godavari, Andhra Pradesh, the Jeelakarragudem (Guntupalli) Caves are a rare glimpse into India’s Buddhist past.
 This lesser-known archaeological gem presents rock-cut chaityas, monastic cells, stupas, and ancient mandapas—constructs dating as far back as the 3rd century BC.
 Let’s uncover the secrets of this tranquil site and why it deserves a spot on the heritage map.